CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/README.md

 ## Artefacts
 * Config setting: `scan_artefacts`

-Any artefact that is not in a container.
+Any artefact, whether or not it in a container.
 ## Attachments
 * Config setting: `scan_attachments`